KatherineWasmer/SpectrumPRS/README.md

-# prs_autism
+# Polygenic Risk Scoring for ASD
-This is my source code for my capstone project, including any helper functions and commands that may be useful to other bioinformatics students! :)
+This is the source code for my MDS Capstone project at the University of Michigan.

+### Data sets and sampling

 ### Data sets and sampling